marklogic-community/corb2/README.md

 * **SSL-KEYSTORE-TYPE** Type of the keystore such as 'JKS' or 'PKCS12'
 * **SSL-ENABLED-PROTOCOLS** (Optional) A comma separated list of acceptable ssl protocols
 * **SSL-CIPHER-SUITES** A comma separated list of acceptable cipher suites used

-#### URIS\_BATCH\_REF
-If a module, including those specified by PRE-BATCH-MODULE, XQUERY-MODULE or POST-BATCH-MODULE have an external or global variable named URIS\_BATCH\_REF, the variable will be set to the first item in the sequence or ValueIterator returned by URIS-MODULE.
-This means that, when used, the URIS-MODULE must return a sequence or ValueIterator with the special string value first, then the URI count, then the sequence of URIs to process.

-As an example, a batch ref can be a link/id of a document that manages the status of the batch job, where pre-batch module updates the status to start and post-batch module can set it to complete.
-This example can be used to manage status and errors in automated batch jobs.

-ExportBatchToFileTask, PreBatchUpdateFileTask and PostBatchUpdateFileTask use URIS\_BATCH\_REF as the file name if EXPORT-FILE-NAME is not specified.
-This is useful for automated jobs where name of the output file name can be determined only by the URIS-MODULE.

 ### Usage
 #### Usage 1 (Command line options):